tier4/scenario_simulator_v2/docs/developer_guide/TrafficSimulator.md

 ![Simple Demo](../image/simple_demo.png "traffic simulator")

 The traffic simulator simulates a traffic flow in an urban area.
-Each NPC has a behavior tree and follows the user's commands.
+Each entity has a behavior tree and follows the user's commands.

 ## C++ API

-The traffic simulator provides C++ APIs to control the NPC behavior in simulation.
+The traffic simulator provides C++ APIs to control the entity behavior in simulation.
 You can also see the detailed documentation of the API classes [here](https://tier4.github.io/scenario_simulator_v2-docs/package/traffic_simulator/markdown/Classes/classtraffic__simulator_1_1API/).